10 Business Growth Strategies for Online Learning Platforms in 2022

 These courses can be around general issues and relevant to a specific audience.
 For example, you could create an online course around cryptocurrency and blockchain technology which could attract the attention of people interested in learning more about the potential applications of these technologies in other industries.

-7. Leverage a personal user base with existing social media influencers
+7. Leverage a personal user base

 8. Focus on one platform